Leslie Van Houten, follower of cult leader Charles Manson, is one big step closer to freedom

 LOS ANGELES (AP) — California’s governor announced Friday that he won’t ask the state Supreme Court to block parole for Charles Manson follower Leslie Van Houten, paving the way for her release after serving 53 years in prison for two infamous murders.

-In a brief statement, the governor’s office said an appeal was unlikely to succeed.
+In a brief statement, the governor’s office said it was unlikely that the state’s high court would consider an appeal of a lower court ruling that Van Houten should be released.

 Newsom is disappointed, the statement said.